Inotuzumab ozogamicin: Pharmacology

 The antibody component of inotuzumab ozogamicin binds to CD22 receptors, which are expressed mostly on B cells.
 The whole conjugate is then drawn into the cell, where the ozogamicin is cleaved from the antibody by the acidic environment of the lysosome.
 The ozogamicin eventually travels to the nucleus where it breaks up DNA, causing the cell to die.

 Chemistry

 Inotuzumab ozogamicin consists of the humanized monoclonal antibody inotuzumab (against CD22), linked to a cytotoxic agent from the class of calicheamicins called ozogamicin.
 Ozogamicin is N-acetyl-gamma-calicheamicin dimethylhydrazide.
 It includes the same linker, called "AcBut", and toxin, as gemtuzumab ozogamicin, which arose from the same collaboration.
 The linker is a carbonyl-containing carboxylic acid.

 The antibody, originally called G5/44, was created by grafting the complementarity-determining regions and some framework residues from the murine anti-CD22 mAb m5/44, onto human acceptor frameworks.

 History

+Inotuzumab ozogamicin was discovered by scientists collaborating at Celltech and Wyeth, and it was developed by Pfizer which had acquired Wyeth.
 Celltech and Wyeth entered into a collaboration in 1991 to develop antibody-drug conjugates.